kateetak/forge-bulk-issue-ops/README.md

 ### Setup step 3: Configure environment variables

 In order for the app to be able to make bulk changes as the user requeting the changes, the app needs to add the requesting user into the "bulk-ops-app" group before the request is submitted and then remove the user from the group afterwards.
-To configure these environment variables, see the commands in the comments above the various operations in [src/userManagementConfig.ts](./src/userManagementConfig.ts).
+Details about these environment variables are provided in [src/userManagementConfig.ts](./src/userManagementConfig.ts).
+To configure them:

+1. Copy `scripts/setup-forge-environment-template` to `setup-forge-[env]-environment-private.sh` where `[env]` refers to one of your environments.
+An example would be `setup-forge-development-environment-private.sh`.
+Note that the `-private` part of the file name is necessary to prevent the file being checked into GIT and consequently disclosing private information.
+2. Replace the values within `setup-forge-[env]-environment-private.sh` within square brackets with values for your configuration.
+3. Run `./scripts/setup-forge-[env]-environment-private.sh`.

 ### Stepup step 4: Optionally prevent regular users from using Jira's built-in bulk operations